TayloRib/readme-generator/README.md

 ## License

-This project is licensed under the terms of the Eclipse Public License 1.0 license.
+This project is licensed under the terms of the MIT license.

 ## Tests